pranlawate/avc-parser/CLI_REFERENCE.md

 # SELinux AVC Denial Analyzer - CLI Reference

-**Version 1.3.0** | Complete command-line reference, data fields, and troubleshooting guide
+**Version 1.3.0** | Complete command-line reference, data fields, and troubleshooting guide with Advanced Filtering

 This document provides comprehensive reference information for using the SELinux AVC Denial Analyzer from the command line.

+> **🎯 New Advanced Filtering**: The tool now includes powerful time range and SELinux context filtering capabilities for sophisticated forensic analysis.
+See the [Advanced Filtering Examples](#advanced-filtering-examples) section for detailed usage patterns.

 ## 📋 **Command Line Options**